tuur/SPTempRels/README.md

 http://liir.cs.kuleuven.be/software_pages/structured_learning_temporal_relation.php

-However, before that you can also always send me an email to request the code: aleeuw15 [at] umcutrecht [dot] nl
+However, you can also always send me an email to request the code: aleeuw15 [at] umcutrecht [dot] nl

 # Reference